mclarkk/arduino-rgb-tutorial/README.md

 * LED Pin 3 controls green and is connected to the Arduino's Pin 10.
 * LED Pin 4 controls blue and is connected to the Arduino's Pin 11.

+Start connecting your circuit!
+Feel free to bend the LED legs however you need to insert them well into the breadboard.
+Also, so long as no power is flowing through the circuit, you can connect things together in any order.

 <!--A couple of things to note:

 * Resistors can be connected in either orientation.
 * Other brands of RGB LEDs may require connecting the longest LED pin to one of the Arduino GND (ground) pins instead of the Arduino's 5V pin.-->

 ## Programming the Arduino

+Now that you have assembled your circuit, it's time to program the Arduino!

 Install the [Arduino IDE](https://www.arduino.cc/en/main/software) application on your computer if you haven't already.
 IDE stands for Integrated Development Environment.
 The Arduino IDE is a code editor that will allow you to write and upload code to the Arduino and do other useful things.